Covid-19: Is India entering endemic stage of coronavirus?

 At this state, the spread of the disease starts to slow down, explains epidemiologist Dr Lalit Kant.

-"An endemic doesn't mean infection doesn't happen - it simply means it doesn't cause widespread disease," said prominent virologist Dr Shahid Jameel.
+Prominent virologist Dr Shahid Jameel said an endemic doesn't mean infection doesn't happen.
+"It simply means it doesn't cause widespread disease."

 Ms Swaminathan suggested that although India would continue to experience "ups and downs" at a regional level, it's unlikely to see another overwhelming surge in infections like it saw during the second wave when patients suffered from acute shortages of hospital beds and medical oxygen.